Snežana Paunović: Parliamentarian (2013–14, 2016–2025)

-In the 2023 Kosovan local elections sponsored by Priština, candidates representing Albanian parties won the mayoralties of four predominantly Serb municipalities in northern Kosovo due to a Serb boycott.
+In the 2023 Kosovan local elections sponsored by the Republic of Kosovo government, candidates representing Albanian parties won the mayoralties of four predominantly Serb municipalities in northern Kosovo due to a Serb boycott.
 Paunović described the elections as lacking any legitimacy and criticized Priština officials for allowing the results to stand.
 She was quoted as saying, "The arrogance and insolence of [Republic of Kosovo prime minister] Albin Kurti hits the upper limit.
 It is Kurti's ugly, hellish plan to put pressure, first of all, on the north of Kosovo and Metohija and empty it of Serbs."

 Paunović was given the fourth position on the SPS's list in the 2023 parliamentary election and was re-elected even as the list fell to eighteen seats overall.
-She was chosen afterward for another term as deputy speaker and is once again the leader of the SPS assembly group.
-Paunović is also chair of the economy committee, a member of the administrative committee and the committee on the rights of the child, a deputy member of the finance committee and the committee on Kosovo–Metohija, again a member of Serbia's delegation to the Inter-Parliamentary Union assembly, the head of Serbia's friendship group with Japan, and a member of twenty-five other friendship groups.
-(Note: She is a member of the friendship groups with Argentina; Australia, New Zealand, and the Pacific Ocean countries (Vanuatu, Tuvalu, Fiji, Nauru, Palau, Papua New Guinea, and the Solomon Islands); the Benelux countries; China; Cuba; the Czech Republic; the Democratic Republic of the Congo; Finland; France; Ghana; Germany; Greece; India; Italy and the Holy See; Malta; Mexico; Portugal; Russia; Sao Tome and Principe; Spain; Sweden; Switzerland; the United Arab Emirates; the United Kingdom; and the United States of America.)
+She was chosen afterward for another term as deputy speaker and once again became the leader of the SPS assembly group.
+She also served as chair of the economy committee and was a member of the administrative committee and the committee on the rights of the child, a deputy member of the finance committee and the committee on Kosovo–Metohija, once again a member of Serbia's delegation to the Inter-Parliamentary Union assembly, the head of Serbia's friendship group with Japan, and a member of twenty-five other friendship groups.
+(Note: She was a member of the friendship groups with Argentina; Australia, New Zealand, and the Pacific Ocean countries (Vanuatu, Tuvalu, Fiji, Nauru, Palau, Papua New Guinea, and the Solomon Islands); the Benelux countries; China; Cuba; the Czech Republic; the Democratic Republic of the Congo; Finland; France; Ghana; Germany; Greece; India; Italy and the Holy See; Malta; Mexico; Portugal; Russia; Sao Tome and Principe; Spain; Sweden; Switzerland; the United Arab Emirates; the United Kingdom; and the United States of America.)

-In June 2024, Paunović and Uglješa Marković, Serbia's delegates to a conference of the Berlin Process in Montenegro, walked out of the conference due to what they described as unjustified attacks against Serbia and its president Aleksandar Vučić.
+In June 2024, Paunović and Uglješa Marković, Serbia's delegates to a conference of the Berlin Process in Montenegro, walked out of the meeting due to what they described as unjustified attacks against Serbia and its president Aleksandar Vučić.

 Paunović said in October 2024 that she regretted having supported Aleksandar Šapić for mayor of Belgrade in the previous local elections.

 On 16 April 2025, Paunović appointed as the minister of public administration and local self - government.